-Masters of Curriculum & Instruction Programs near Milwaukee
+Masters in Curriculum & Instruction Programs in Milwaukee

 DID YOU KNOW?
 Instructional coordinators need a Master’s degree and related work experience to pursue entry-level career positions.ii

 Masters in Curriculum and Instruction: EssentialsMasters in Curriculum and Instruction programs may require completing 30 to 39 credits.
 That is roughly two years of full-time study beyond the Bachelor’s degree.
 There are several degree tracks to consider aside from the Master of Education (MEd).
 These include the Master of Arts (MA) or Master of Science (MS) in Education.
 And the Master of Arts in Teaching (MAT).

 Expert InsightWhat is the biggest benefit of earning a Masters in Curriculum and Instruction: Learning about various instructional methods is the most valuable part of earning a Masters in Curriculum and Instruction.
 I am now able to determine which instructional strategies I should select based on my experience researching the history of curriculum and instruction.